sales@farahatco.com +9714250025197142500251+ WhatsApp

 • Although shareholders are the owners of a company, company directors are expected to ensure accounts are all filed and taxes are paid.

-What are the options of an insolvent business in UAE?
+What Are the Options of an Insolvent Business in UAE?

 Formal Restructuring

-The initial view that a court takes with a company’s claim of insolvency is to determine whether or not a business can be restructured in order for it to settle all of its liabilities and eventually become profitable again.
-A company insolvency and liquidation expert will be appointed by the local court in order to assess the financial position of business, compile a full list of the company creditors, and determine whether it can be restructured to profit once more.
-A plan presented to a judge will require a company’s approval and approval of majority of the company’s creditors.
-The appointed professional will implement a restructuring plan with the expert taking an executive role.
+A company insolvency and liquidation expert will be appointed by the local court to assess the financial position of a business, compile a full list of the company creditors, and determine whether it can be restructured to profit once more.

 Company Liquidation

 As soon as company bankruptcy is declared, a company liquidator appointed by the local court will arrange for the company liquidation.
 The assets of the company will be sold and the proceeds will be distributed to the company creditors.
-Any balance will be distributed among the company shareholders.

-You should know: How Does Liquidation Work for Insolvent Companies?
+Also read: How Does Liquidation Work for Insolvent Companies?

 The UAE Insolvency Law distinguishes between normal unsecured creditors and privileged creditors.
 A privileged creditor of a company is a creditor with a privileged debt like judicial expense or fee, any amount that is owed to a government authority, and any amount that is owed to an employee for benefit or salary.